 There is also shuttle from Hotel Indigo to Tiger Stadium for $3.50 round trip if you decide to surf tailgates rather than set up your own.
-PS - Mention the "GatorTailgating.com room block" for the weekend of the game and receive a $50/night discount off the normal game weekend rate!
+PS - You'll also be right down the street from GT's Gameday Tailgate Party.
+Read more about it a href="http://www.gatortailgating.com/lsutrip">here.

 What are some attractions in/around Baton Rouge (other than New Orleans) that a visitor shouldn't miss?

 Attractions around town include the Old State Capitol (Antebellum) , the New State capitol (skyscaper views), the USS Kidd warship on the river, the riverboat casinos, the LSU Rural Life Museum, The river road plantation homes, and the Louisiana State Museum in Spanishtown.

 For clubs and bars, check out the 3rd street entertainment district, which has a number of museums and bars, the Texas Club, the Varsity (live music), Fred's, Happy's (Irish Pub), Roux House (club & live music), and Puncher's (boxing theme club).